Yearly Horoscope 2021

 If 2020 was the year when everything fell apart, 2021 is the year when we begin picking up some of the pieces.
 Though, to rebuild, we'll need to take on the formidable challenge of revamping our social, financial, and political institutions if we want to see a society where everyone in it -- not just a select few -- can thrive.
 With a 3-part square-off happening between Saturn in collectively conscious Aquarius and Uranus in security-driven Taurus (February 17, June 14, and December 24), we can expect to see more conflicts and confrontation between those who want a more progressive and inclusive society and those who want to flout the rules to maintain positions of power or control.

-Since Saturn is associated with fear, in addition to rules and authority, and Fixed signs like Taurus and Aquarius can be slow to change, we could also see some staunch resistance to progress, particularly from those who see it as a threat.
+Since Saturn is associated with fear, in addition to rules and authority, and Fixed signs like Taurus and Aquarius can be slow to change, the Saturn square Uranus aspect could cause us to see some staunch resistance to progress, particularly from those who see it as a threat.
 However, as the new year kicks off with a cluster of planets in community-oriented Aquarius in early February (including ethical Jupiter, team-building Venus, and supportive Saturn), one thing is for sure: We'll need to exhibit the best of humanity and band together to overcome obstacles and create true change.

 The silver lining